 - a.
 Employees with a membership date before July 1, 2010, vested as of January 1, 2013, and have not taken a refund, are covered under Plan 1, a defined benefit plan.
 Non-hazardous duty employees are eligible for an unreduced retirement benefit beginning at age 65 with at least 5 years of service credit or age 50 with at least 30 years of service credit.
 Non-hazardous duty employees may retire with a reduced benefit as early as age 55 with at least 5 years of service credit.
-Non-hazardous duty employees of service credit.
 Hazardous duty employees (law enforcement officers, firefighters, and sheriffs) are eligible for an unreduced benefit beginning at age 60 with at least 5 years of service credit or age 50 with at least 25 years of service credit.
-Hazardous duty employees may retire with a reduced benefit beginning at age 60 with at least 5 years of service credit or age 50 with at least 5 years of service credit.
-Hazardous duty employees may retire with a reduced benefit as early as age 50 with at least 5 years of service credit.
-Hazardous duty employees may retire with a reduced benefit as early as age 50 with at least 5 years of service credit.
 Hazardous duty employees may retire with a reduced benefit as early as age 50 with at least 5 years of service credit. - b.
 Employees with a membership date from July 1, 2010 to December 31, 2013, that have not taken a refund or employees with a membership date prior to July 1, 2010 and not vested before January 1, 2013, are covered under Plan 2, a defined benefit plan.
 Non-hazardous duty employees are eligible for an unreduced benefit beginning at their normal social security retirement age with at least 5 years of service credit or when the sum of their age plus service credit equals 90.
-Non-hazardous duty employees are eligible for an unreduced benefit as early as age 60 with at least 5 years of service credit.
+Non-hazardous duty employees may retire with a reduced benefit as early as age 60 with at least 5 years of service credit.
 Hazardous duty employees are eligible for an unreduced benefit beginning at age 60 with at least 5 years of service credit.
-Hazardous duty employees are eligible for an unreduced benefit beginning at age 60 with at least 5 years of service credit.
-Hazardous duty employees are eligible for an unreduced benefit beginning at age 60 with at least 5 years of service credit.
-Hazardous duty employees are eligible for an unreduced benefit beginning at age 60 with at least 5 years of service credit as early as age 50 with at least 25 years of service credit.
 Hazardous duty employees may retire with a reduced benefit as early as age 50 with at least 5 years of service credit. - c.
 Non-hazardous duty employees with a membership date on or after January 1, 2014 are covered by the Hybrid Plan combining the features of a defined benefit plan and a defined contribution plan.
 Plan 1 and Plan 2 members also had the option of opting into this plan during the election window held January 1 April 30, 2014 with an effective date of July 1, 2014.
 Employees covered by this plan are eligible for an unreduced benefit beginning at their normal social security retirement age with at least 5 years of service credit, or when the sum of their age plus service credit equals 90.
 Employees may retire with a reduced benefit as early as age 60 with at least 5 years of service credit.
 For the defined contribution component, members are eligible to receive distributions upon leaving employment, subject to restrictions.